Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_reverse_engineering/index.md

 So what does it do?

-1. An `xor` operation gets done on the flag string
+1. An `xor` operation is executed on the flag string.
 2. An `xor` operation gets done on another string.
 3. Some text is printed to the user via `puts` & `printf`
 4. User input is taken via `gets`